|Semester 2, 2021 Toowoomba On-campus|

 Examiner: Joseph Foley

-Pre-requisite: AGR3304 or Students must be enrolled in one of the following Programs: GCEN or METC or MEPR or GCNS or GDNS or MENS
+Pre-requisite: AGR3304 or Students must be enrolled in one of the following Programs: GCEN or GCSC or GDSI or METC or MEPR or GCNS or GDNS or MENS or MSCN.

 The control of the application of water to land (irrigation) and the removal of surplus water from land (drainage) is critical to much of Australia's agriculture.
 This course will provide the skills necessary for the design and management of effective, efficient and sustainable on farm irrigation systems.
 Irrigation application methods (current and proposed) are studied with an emphasis on the evaluation and optimisation of performance.
 Efficient irrigation also requires an appreciation of the physical processes of the entry, storage and redistribution of water in soils; the uptake of water by plants (including limitations caused by soil salinization); evaporation of water directly into the atmosphere; and evaporation through plants as transpiration (evapotranspiration).
 The course will also show students that the long term viability of irrigation is dependent upon the provision of adequate surface and subsurface drainage.